huhjeonggyu/PGDPO/Tutorial/README.md

 ### 📝 Interpretation
 - 📉 **Stage-1 RMSE** drops sharply from BASE → Residual.
 - 🏆 **P-PGDPO projection** consistently gives RMSE < 0.006 across all variants.
-- 💡 Antithetic, Residual, and CV improve Stage-1 accuracy well beyond BASE.
+- 💡 Antithetic and Residual improve Stage-1 accuracy well beyond BASE.
-- ⏳ Richardson is more valuable in **high-dimensional problems**.
+- ⏳ CV and Richardson are more valuable in **high-dimensional problems**.

 ---